Klocman/Bulk-Crap-Uninstaller/docs/SECURITY.md

 # Security Model & Guidelines

-OpenUninstall Pro is designed with a defense-in-depth security model to ensure safe, reliable system cleanup and prevent accidental data loss or privilege escalation vulnerabilities.
+EBUninstaller Pro is designed with a defense-in-depth security model to ensure safe, reliable system cleanup and prevent accidental data loss or privilege escalation vulnerabilities.

 ---